 Short-form content creation vs long-form content creation

 Take a look at your own content and find out what posts are performing best in social as well as in search.
-BufferApp gives you a step by step guide to conduct your own content audit.
-Similar with other reports, Buffer found that the longer pieces of content had more social shares.
+BufferApp gives you a step by step guide to conduct your own content audit

 The benefits of employing both long and short-form content creation